alanxoc3/pico-8-work/README.md

-# Pico 8 Library
+# Alan's PICO-8 Library
-This repository is my entire Pico-8 workflow.
+This repo contains my PICO-8 life.

-* `/bin` folder contains scripts.
-* `/demos` demos the various libraries.
-* `/lib` contains all the library scripts.
-* `/template` is the sample project I copy.
-* `/work` is miscellanious right now.

-* alan-pico-lib
-	My library of reusable code.
-* demos
-	Pico-8 demos/cool things I didn't write.
-* games
-	Games I am working on.
-* sims
+* `/template` Includes my build system.
-	Tools and simulations I'm working on.
+* `/work` Games I'm working on.
-	If it ain't a game, it goes here.
-* work
-	Disjointed work that I randomly create.
-Sometimes songs are here.
+* `/show` A nice collection of all the things I've written.

-## pico-8-club
+## PICO-8 Useful Resources
 For all the pico-eighters out there.

-This repo is dedicated to the Pico-8 club at BYU-Idaho.
+Here are some pages that I have found useful.

-## learning links
+### learning links
 - [List of links to learn](https://blog.nextthing.co/resources-to-help-you-learn-pico-8-game-development/)
 - [Crazy list of links](https://github.com/felipebueno/awesome-PICO-8)

-## useful/cool links and why
+### useful/cool links and why

 - [Pretty Pico-8 API](https://neko250.github.io/pico8-api/).
   May be a bit outdated sometimes, but really nice.